 So it goes all Summer, and along in the Fall

-After serving as assistant keeper since the station was established, Loring Myers was promoted to head keeper in 1898.
+After serving as assistant keeper since the station was established, Loring Myers was promoted to head keeper in 1895.
 During his thirty-plus years on the light, Myer saved a number of lives, including a group of women from a burning boat, and two men, whose boat capsized.
 It must have been Myers’ experience on the sea and his involvement in numerous rescues that inspired him to invent the Myers non-sinkable lifeboat.

 In November 1920, Elson Small became assistant keeper and alternated two-day stays at the light with Myers.
 Not long after, Small married Myers’ niece, Constance “Connie” Scovill, who authored the book, The Lighthouse Keeper’s Wife, wherein she recounts her first time climbing the thirty-foot ladder bolted to the light, battling both a fear of heights and boats while trying not to appear afraid.
 At least she didn’t have to climb the two inclined, movable, rickety ladders that had served until 1899.

-From 1934 to 1939, Earle Ashby, was the final head keeper of Lubec Channel Light.
-His assistant, Nathaniel Alley, was alone at the station in 1939, when gas from the coal stove caused him to lose consciousness.
+From 1934 to 1939, Arthur R. Marston served as the final head keeper of Lubec Channel Lighthouse.
+Nathaniel Alley, the previous head keeper, was alone at the station in 1934, when gas from the coal stove caused him to lose consciousness.
 After failing to respond to the customary hail made by the captain of the Grand Manan ferry, Alley was rescued and taken to Lubec, where he died.
-Soon afterward, an automated acetylene gas system was installed in the lighthouse in 1939, and the station was de-staffed.
+An automated acetylene gas system was installed in the lighthouse in 1939, and the station was de-staffed.

-The Coast Guard planned to discontinue the light in 1989, but plans were dropped following the local campaign, “Save the Spark plug.”
+The Coast Guard planned to discontinue the light in 1989, but plans were dropped following a local campaign called “Save the Spark plug.”
 Over the years, the light developed a lean, requiring a $700,000 renovation in 1992.
 After receiving some new plates, an infusion of 200 cubic yards of concrete, and 12 new piles—one driven 149 feet deep—the caisson still lists, but only about six degrees.
 The tower also received a new canopy roof and windows in 1992.